mjfelecio/odin-basic-ruby-projects/README.md

-# odin-caesar-cipher
+# Basic Ruby Projects for Odin Project

+## Odin-Caesar's Cypher
-A function for creating caesar cyphers for the odin project
+A function for creating caesar cyphers
-- Use a positive value of any integer value to shift to the right
+- Use any integer value positive value to shift to the right
 - Use a negative value to shift to the left